periph/gohci/README.md

 ### What are the rules about which PRs are tested?

-By default, `RunForPRsFromFork` is `false`, which means that PRs that do come from a forked repository are not tested automatically.
-If `RunForPRsFromFork` is set to `true`, all PRs are tested.
-This increase your attack surface as your worker litterally run random code.
-This is not recommended.

-The default rule is that only PRs coming from the own repo (not a fork) will be automatically tested, plus any push to the repository.
+By default, only commits in branches on the repository are tested but not PRs.

 You can specify `SuperUsers` to allow all PRs created by these users to be tested automatically.
-These users can also comment `gohci: run` on any commit which will trigger a test run.
+These users can also comment `gohci` on any commit or PR to trigger a test run.

 ### Won't the auto-updater break my CI when you push broken code?

-Yes.
+Maybe.
 I'll try to keep `gohci` always in a working condition but it can fail from time to time.
 So feel free to fork the `gohci` repository and run from your copy.
 Don't forget to update `gohci_update.timer` to pull from your repository instead.